Frequently Asked Questions

 Who can submit a proposal to conduct research in Boston Public Schools?

-Any academic or professional organization or any individual doing doctoral work may submit a proposal to conduct research with the Office of Data and Accountability in BPS.
+Academic or professional organizations or individuals completing a doctoral dissertation may submit a proposal to conduct research in the BPS.

 Are applications reviewed in the order received?